From Mersing - This Month:

-A mostly unknown, rustic kampong island back in the 1980s, Pulau Tioman has since evolved to become everybody's favourite paradise island getaway spot.
+A mostly unknown, rustic kampong island back in the 1980s, Pulau Tioman has since evolved to become everybody's favorite paradise island getaway spot.

 Whilst Australia's go-to bounty holiday destination is Fiji, Europeans' default isle is Ibiza and the number 1 spot in the idyllic castaway island sweepstakes in the US is Aruba, in Southeast Asia, it's Pulau Tioman.